Vendicated/Vencord/README.md

 - IRememberYou by zoodogood
 - KeyboardSounds by HypedDomi
 - KeywordNotify by camila314
+- MediaDownloader by Colorman
 - Meow by Samwich
 - MessageLinkTooltip by Kyuuhachi
 - MessageLoggerEnhanced by Aria
+- ModalFade by Kyuuhachi
 - noAppsAllowed by kvba
 - NoModalAnimation by AutumnVN
 - NoNitroUpsell by thororen
+- NotificationTitle by Kyuuhachi
 - NotifyUserChanges by D3SOX
 - OnePingPerDM by ProffDea
+- PhilsBetterMicrophone by Philhk
+- PhilsBetterScreenshare by Philhk and walrus
+- PhilsPluginLibrary by Philhk
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop and nyx
 - Quest Completer by HappyEnderman, SerStars, thororen